 Getting to Cambodia by Boat

-There’s a fast boat service which leaves daily from Chau Doc (4 hours drive from Saigon) in Vietnam’s Mekong Delta and takes 5h to reach Phnom Penh via river.
+There’s a fast boat service which leaves daily from Chau Doc (4 hours drive from Saigon) in Vietnam’s Mekong Delta and takes 5h to reach Phnom Penh via the river.

 Travelling to Cambodia by Rail